damaclab/Rule-Filtering/README.md

 |_**Avicennia officinalis**_|21|17|17|0|
 |_**Nypa fruticans**_|73|73|73|73|0|

-**Output file: taxdis_op_heritiera.csv** [Sample output for the total taxonomic distinctness for frequently occurred species associations for Heritiera fomes]
+**Output file: taxdis_op_heritiera.csv** [A portion of the output for the total taxonomic distinctness for frequently occurred species associations for _Heritiera fomes_ is shown below]